thelantech/Instructions/README.md

 1. Integrate <a href="www.zenhub.com">ZenHub</a> into your github.
 Just go to the link and click the big button that says 'Add ZenHub to GitHub'

 <h2>Git Workflow</h2>
-*All instructions here are for Windows/Mac users.
+<i>All instructions here are for Windows/Mac users.
 If you are using Linux then the workflow remains the same, but commands will be issued from the terminal.
-If you are not familiar with these, consult the github documentation <a href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/">here</a>.*
+If you are not familiar with these, consult the github documentation <a href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/">here</a>.</i>
 <br><br>
 Git has several different workflows.
 The first is when you are starting a repository for the first time.